-Despite me having done a lot of research on both topics and having heard Dr. O’Bryan twice before, there were about two dozens knowledge pearls that were completely new to me during the 2 day seminar.
+Despite me having done a lot of research on both topics and having heard Dr. O'Bryan twice before, there were about two dozens of pearls of knowledge that were completely new to me during the 2 day seminar.
 Three of those pearls I have learned are:

 1. 78% of all prebiotics consumed come from wheat

 A prebiotic is a compound in food that induces the growth or activity of beneficial microorganisms such as bacteria.
 The most common example is in the gastrointestinal tract, where prebiotics can alter the composition of organisms in the gut microbiome.
 Prebiotics are typically non-digestible fiber compounds that pass undigested through the upper part of the gastrointestinal tract and stimulate the growth or activity of beneficial bacteria that colonize the large bowel by acting as substrate for them.
 There are many different prebiotics and interestingly the most consumed prebiotic in north america is found in wheat.
 Which means taking wheat away such as on a gluten free diet does have some severe downsides next to many benefits.
 Downsides that need to be taken care of as the goal is not to put out a fire on one side of the forest while another fire starts on the other side.